While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 Before you can even attempt to create marketing campaigns and materials, you need to understand who you will be marketing to.

-Your target audience determines every aspect of your marketing messaging and approach.
+Your target audience determines every aspect of your marketing planning messaging and approach.

 Data collection and analysis can sometimes be underrated.